Old Hungarian script: Pre-Unicode encodings

-A set of closely related 8-bit code pages exist, devised in the 1990s by Gabor Hosszú.
+A set of closely related eight-bit code pages exist, devised in the 1990s by Gabor Hosszú.
 These were mapped to Latin-1 or Latin-2 character set fonts.
-After installing one of them and applying their formatting to the document – because of the lack of capital letters – runic characters could be entered in the following way: those letters which are unique letters in today's Hungarian orthography are virtually lowercase ones, and can be written by simply pressing the specific key; and since the modern digraphs equal to separate rovás letters, they were encoded as 'uppercase' letters, i.e. in the space originally restricted for capitals.
+After installing one of them and applying their formatting to the documentbecause of the lack of capital lettersrunic characters could be entered in the following way: those letters which are unique letters in today's Hungarian orthography are virtually lowercase ones, and can be written by simply pressing the specific key; and since the modern digraphs equal two separate rovás letters, they were encoded as 'uppercase' letters, i.e. in the space originally restricted for capitals.
 Thus, typing a lowercase g will produce the rovás character for the sound marked with Latin script g, but entering an uppercase G will amount to a rovás sign equivalent to a digraph gy in Latin-based Hungarian orthography.